 Lorne: Conceptually speaking, we wanted to try making a character who looked a little oppressed and downtrodden.
 You know, when you’re kind of depressed about something… a character whose personality evoked that feeling.

-—Were you trying to represent or symbolize something about the times we find ourselves in today, in the real world?
+—Were you trying to represent something about the times we find ourselves in today, in the real world?